Genomon-Project/paplot-doc/command.rst

 You can change the following items as options.

---config_file        Path of configuration file.
+--config_file        Path to the configuration file.
 If not specified, then use default file.
---remarks            The text to be output to the remarks column of index.html.
-If not specified, use the value of a configuration file.
+--title              Title of the graph
--h                   Displays the help.
+--ellipsis           Abbreviated name of the graph.
+It is used for the graph file name. (ex, graph_**ca**.html) It is convenient to set it when outputting multiple files to the same directory.
---version            Displays the version.
+--overview           Outline of the graph.
+It displays it in index.html --remarks            Text to be output in the remarks column.
+It displays it in index.html.
+If not specified, the value of the setting file ([style] remarks) is used.

 The default values ​​are as follows.

 =============== =================== ============ ============================================= ==============
 subcommand      title               ellipsis     overview                                      remarks
 =============== =================== ============ ============================================= ==============
-qc              QC graphs           qc           Quality Control of bam.                       なし ca              CA graphs           ca           Chromosomal Aberration.                       なし mutation        Mutation matrix     mutation     Gene-sample mutational profiles.              なし signature       Signature           signature    Mutational signatures.                        なし pmsignature     PMSignature         pmsignature  Express mutational signatures in pmsignature. なし
+qc              QC graphs           qc           Quality Control of bam.                       none ca              CA graphs           ca           Chromosomal Aberration.                       none mutation        Mutation matrix     mutation     Gene-sample mutational profiles.              none signature       Signature           signature    Mutational signatures.                        none pmsignature     PMSignature         pmsignature  Express mutational signatures in pmsignature. none
 =============== =================== ============ ============================================= ==============

 .. _output: